Forecasting Algorithms for Causal Inference with Panel Data: Comparison to Recent Methods

+We begin by comparing the performance of SyNBEATS to MC and SDID using the three empirical applications described in Section \ref{sec:exercises}.
+To implement MC, we implement the version of the estimator introduced in \citet{mcathey2021}, which has been modified to allow for the estimation of causal effects in panel data settings.

-To implement Synthetic Difference-in-Differences, we follow \citet{sdid} and their implementation in the associated code release.
+To implement SDID, we follow \citet{sdid} and their implementation in the associated code release.
 In particular, we first construct the level-shifted synthetic control with the unit weights described in Section \ref{sec:SyNBEATS:ex}.
-Next, a \textit{weighted} DID analysis is performed, where the pre-treatment average value of the treated unit and its level-shifted synthetic control are both given as weighted averages determined by the SDID time weights.
+Next, a weighted DID analysis is performed, where the pre-treatment average value of the treated unit and its level-shifted synthetic control are both given as weighted averages determined by the SDID time weights.
 The post-treatment average values are just simple averages, and a standard DID analysis is then applied.
-We note that SDID yields an average treatment effect on the treated over the entire post-treatment period of interest.
+We note that SDID yields an average treatment effect on the treated unit over the entire post-treatment period of interest.
 To obtain predictions over varying treatment horizons, we recover the per-period treatment effects by conducting the last DID analysis step on \textit{each} value in the post-treatment period rather than the simple average over all periods.

-To compare SyNBEATS with MC and SDID, we replicate the analyses in the previous section with these estimators instead of SC and TWFE.
+To compare SyNBEATS with MC and SDID, we replicate the analyses in the previous section.
 The results are presented in Table \ref{t:modern}.
-SyNBEATS dramatically outperforms MC in each analysis we consider with the data sets corresponding to Prop 99 and German Reunification.
-With respect to SDID, the story is more nuanced: SyNBEATS performs better in 6 out of the 8 analyses we consider using this data, but SDID out-performs SyNBEATS in the remaining two.
+SyNBEATS dramatically outperforms MC in each analysis we consider with the data sets corresponding to Proposition 99 and the German Reunification.
+With respect to SDID, the results are more nuanced: SyNBEATS performs better in 6 out of the 8 analyses we consider using these two datasets, but SDID out-performs SyNBEATS in the remaining two.
 Notably, the performance gains of SyNBEATS compared to SDID are smaller than with the other estimators we consider.
-Finally, with respect to the stock analysis, SyNBEATS yields the lowest RMSE, but all three of the estimators yield comparable performance -- again, consistent with the hypothesis that time series forecasts are unlikely to greatly improve predictive power in this context.
+Finally, in predicting stock returns, SyNBEATS yields the lowest RMSE, but all three of the estimators yield comparable performance -- again, consistent with the hypothesis that time series forecasts are unlikely to greatly improve the predictive power in this context.

 \begin{landscape}

 \end{landscape}